Introduction

 User Education

-A retained customer often becomes your best marketing channel.
+A happy retained user is often your best marketer.

 Lesson 7: Build Feedback Loops Into the Product